 Of course, if you are a technical wizz with server setup you could take hosting your own site even further, the most common way to host your own website is through a web host.

-If you are starting a new blog or launching a new business website or online store you can view a couple of suitable hosting options here.
+If you are starting a new blog or launching a new business website or eCommerce website, get in touch today for personalized advice and customizable solutions.